fonoster/chmodhelper/README.md

 # Chmod Helper

-> Watches for changes on a directory and updates the file mode for every new JS file

 ![publish to docker](https://github.com/fonoster/chmodhelper/workflows/publish%20to%20docker%20hub/badge.svg)

-Watches for changes on a directory and updates the file mode for every new JS file.
+Watches for APP_CREATED events and changes the file mode for the entrypoint

 ## Available Versions